-A board paper provides board members with information to consider, usually for approval or action, prior to the board meeting.
+A board paper provides board members with information to consider, usually for decision, discussion or noting, prior to the board meeting.
 The paper should provide a proposed resolution, all relevant information and recommendations.

-Board Paper (Vicsport)
+TEMPLATE Board Paper (Vicsport)

 4.9.
 Conflict of Interest